 You receive a referral from the acute neurology unit to assess a stroke patient who has communication problems.
 On Monday you spent 15 minutes on the telephone with the patient's daughter gathering relevant information pertaining to his history.
-On Tuesday you spent 30 minutes conducting the assessment and another 30 minutes analyzing the findings, developing the treatment plan, and documenting on the chart.
+On Tuesday you spent 30 minutes conducting the assessment with the patient and another 30 minutes analyzing the findings, developing the treatment plan, and documenting on the chart.
 On Wednesday you spent 30 minutes instructing the patient's daughter (in his presence) in appropriate strategies to facilitate communication that she can use with her father.
 After the session you spend 10 minutes documenting on the chart.
 How would you record your workload, service activity and caseload status statistics for the three days?

 Monday Tuesday Wednesday

 Workload SRA: Assessment = 15 min.
 SRA: Assessment = 60min.
 SRA: Therapeutic Intervention = 40min.

-Service Activity Attendance Day - Non- Face-to-Face = 1 Visit-Non-Face-to- Face= 1 (Optional) Attendance Day - Face-to- Face = 1 Visit-Face-to-Face=1 (Optional) Attendance Day - Face-to-Face = 1 Visit-Face-to-Face=1 (Optional)
+Service Activity Attendance Day - Virtual - telephone = 1 Visit-Virtual - telephone = 1 (Optional) Attendance Day - In-person= 1 Visit-In-person =1 (Optional) Attendance Day - In-person = 1 Visit-In-person=1 (Optional)

 Caseload Status New Referral = 1 - -

 Category of Service Recipient Inpatient